surgan12/Multi_Downloader/readme.md

 A GUI will open

-Enter the url ,select the number of threads,enter the directory (if you dont do no problem the file will be saved on the current directory) and press the download button.(HERE YOU GO)
+Enter the url , select the number of threads , enter the directory (if you dont do this no problem the file will be saved on the current directory) and press the download button.(HERE YOU GO)

 For Downloading Multiple Files simultaneously just add each url one after the other without waiting for the previous downloads to finish